About Diffused Editor

 Technical Details

-Performance is optimized through a quantized palette LUT cache (32,768 pre-computed entries that eliminate per-pixel LAB conversions), palette caching, efficient error diffusion algorithms, adaptive scaling for large images, and client-side processing with no server roundtrips.
 The application requires a modern web browser with JavaScript and HTML5 Canvas support (Chrome 90+, Firefox 88+, Safari 14+, Edge 90+).

 Privacy Guarantee: Your images are processed entirely in your browser using JavaScript.
 No image data is ever transmitted to any server, stored in any database, or shared with any third party.
 The application works completely offline after the initial page load.
 This ensures absolute privacy and security for your creative work.